18F/18f.gsa.gov/_posts/2019-02-07-the-cloud-is-not-a-virtue.md

 changed what when in an environment.
 These actions to create and manage resources are also readily logged by cloud service providers, generating a compliance-ready manifest of infrastructural activities.
 A handy side benefit of these auditable actions is that they can help product teams debug and triage site bugs and performance issues.

-**If you can achieve high agility and incredible reliability using a data center or [*even a mainframe*](https://www.youtube.com/watch?v=7Tcv9Jj6QmM), go for it!** Note, however, this is very difficult to do when you’re dealing with hardware.
+**If you can achieve high agility and incredible reliability using a data center or [even a mainframe](https://www.youtube.com/watch?v=7Tcv9Jj6QmM), go for it!** Note, however, this is very difficult to do when you’re dealing with hardware.

 ## Migration